-Buy manual safety razors made from metals that are more durable than disposable ones.
-This is a low-waste skincare option for you.
+Buy manual safety razors made from more durable than disposable metals.
 Some razors come in recyclable handles and carriers.
 Be sure to look out for these in your next purchase.

 You practice self-care when you attempt to renew your mental and physical body from stress.
-However, pay attention to your self-care practice, and you’ll notice how we generate plastic pollutants even from caring for ourselves.
+However, pay attention to your self-care practice; you’ll notice how we generate plastic pollutants even from caring for ourselves.